 The reason I’m a business coach today is because of the crazy things I have tried in my own business that actually worked, and the big myths I realized were holding women in this industry back from greater success.

-Here are my top 5 tips when it comes to a professional organizer career
+Here are my top 5 Professional Organizer Tips when it comes to a pro. organizer career

 1. It’s not all-or-nothing.

 There are many women out there in the professional organizing world who are side-hustling a professional organizer career alongside a day job that they may eventually leave.
 (And some of them have no intention of ever leaving.)
 This is just a great way for them to make extra money on the side with the skills they already have.

 Choosing to have the full-time career you have now and ALSO have a side hustle is a totally valid option, and I want you to know that you are not alone.

 What’s known as a side-hustle can be anything from organizing for a client once a month or once every few months, or maybe only taking clients on the weekends.
 This is a very flexible business that you can fit into whatever it is you’re doing right now, and the skillset that you bring to the table is going to be unique.

 You’re going to be offering something that your ideal client needs, and you will find clients that want to work with you during the hours that you’re available.
 Abundance mentality for the win!